Heterogeneous Electrocatalysis

 A catalyst works by lowering the activation energy23 barriers between steps — not by changing the overall thermodynamics (the total \(\Delta G\) from reactants to products is fixed), but by providing an alternative pathway with lower barriers.

-The key quantity for catalyst screening is the adsorption energy: how strongly each intermediate binds to the surface.
-If binding is too strong, the intermediate cannot desorb (the catalyst is “poisoned”).
-If binding is too weak, the intermediate never forms in the first place.
+The key screening quantity is the adsorption energy: how strongly each intermediate binds to the surface.
+If binding is too strong, the intermediate cannot desorb and the catalyst is “poisoned.”
+If binding is too weak, the intermediate never forms.

 The Sabatier Principle